 Yes today is a truly full immersion into the Italian beauty and genius!

 HIGHLIGHTS: Enzo Ferrari Museum, Panini Private Collection, Pagani Museum, Lambroghini Museum.

-With our eyes still filled with so much beauty, we ride the Raticosa, the Futa and the Muraglione Passes, three of Italy’s most famous motorcycle venues!
+With your eyes still filled with so much beauty, you ride the Raticosa, the Futa and the Muraglione Passes, three of Italy’s most famous motorcycle venues!

 Overnight is Riccione.

 HIGHLIGHTS: Ducati Factory and Museum, Raticosa Pass, Futa Pass and the Muraglione Pass.

 Day 7 – Misano to Orvieto (km 264 / 164 miles)

 We leave Misano heading towards Tavullia, home of the great Valentino Rossi!
 Just enough time to get some souvenirs of the Doctor and then we get back on the bikes to ride up and down on the roads of the Marchigiano Pennine, where we challenge the twisty Bocca Trabaria Pass.
 And the day is not over yet!

 On the way to Orvieto we stop at a bar faced on the beautiful Lake Trasimeno.
 Dad and son, owners of the bar, are two enthusiast riders, so they will be happy to make the best coffee of Umbria for you!
 Then we join the scenic SS71, plunging towards Orvieto.